mxaddict/www.codedmaster.com/content/ttk/quest-app/00-starting-the-project.md

 called `quest-app` and set it up for our program.
 The second command, `cd quest-app`, takes you right into our new project's folder.

-### Step 2: Peek Inside the Code with Vim
+### Step 2: Peek Inside the Code with Your Favorite Editor

-Your parent has set up a special secret notebook for coding called `vim`!
-This is where we'll look at, read, and even change our code.
+A "code editor" is like a special notebook where programmers write and change their code.
+While we'll explain how to use `vim` (a powerful text editor that lives in your terminal), you can also use other popular editors like **Visual Studio Code** or **Zed** if you have them installed and know how to use them.
+Just open the `quest-app` folder with your preferred editor!

+If you want to try `vim`, here's how to use it:

 Let's open our main program file, which is called `src/main.rs`.
 It's like opening the first page of a storybook!
 Type this command in your terminal and